pachyderm/pachyderm/doc/docs/1.10.x/how-tos/create-pipeline.md

 # Create a Pipeline

+A Pachyderm pipeline is a mechanism that automates a machine learning workflow.
-A Pachyderm ipeline is transformation step that reads data from one or more input repositories, runs your code, and places the results into an output repository within the Pachyderm file system.
+A pipeline reads data from one or more input repositories, runs your code, and places the results into an output repository within the Pachyderm file system.
 To create a pipeline, you need to define a pipeline specification in the JSON or YAML file format.

 This is a simple example of a Pachyderm pipeline specification: